eddie-knight/toc/proposals/graduation/cert-manager.md

 The following actions were provided to the project that were considered blocking but have since been resolved:

-- Share steering committee meetings and notes as stated per governance: “All recordings and minutes will be posted publicly”, including  progress, input or impact of the from the committee on the project.
+- Share the steering committee meetings and notes as stated per governance: “All recordings and minutes will be posted publicly”, including  progress, input or impact of the committee on the project.
 - Update the Roadmap to reflect the ongoing work and planned efforts.
 Also, as part of the governance, document the roadmap change process.
 - Provide an up-to-date list of sub-projects to be included as part of the Graduation evaluation.
 - Provide a RELEASE.md file, including updating the release process to reflect the latest shift to the CNCF infrastructure.